Google Tag Manager

 Widget doesn't appear

-• Make sure you clicked "Publish" in GTM (not just "Save")
+• Make sure you clicked "Submit" → "Publish" in GTM, not just "Save"

 "Domain not allowed" error

-• Add your domain to the allowed list in IssueCapture dashboard
+• Add the domain to the Domains tab of your widget in the IssueCapture dashboard

-• Include both www and non-www versions if needed
+• Include both www and non-www if your site serves both

 Issues not appearing in Jira

-• Make sure the widget shows a success message after submission
+• Confirm the widget shows a success message after submission (no message = check the browser console for errors)

 Ready to get started?